 Food Science Graduate Program

 K-State's interdepartmental Food Science graduate program is part of the Food Science Institute which includes graduate faculty housed in five colleges and 13 departments.
-The program offers a graduate certificate and a master's degree with a report or thesis option that can be completed on campus or via distance learning.
+The program offers a graduate certificate and a master's degree with a report or thesis option that can be completed on campus or via online learning.
 A PhD program is offered on campus only.

 The program provides a variety of courses and research opportunities in the field of food science.
 Research emphasis includes food chemistry, food microbiology, food safety, sensory analysis, food processing, and food engineering.